MPFGlaser/ApartmentComplexUtilityApp/docs/risk-assessment.md

 Furthermore, the principle of least privilege should be applied.
 This means that employees should only have access to the data that they need to do their job. <br>
 This helps to ensure that human error is kept to a minimum. <br>

+**Vulnerable Code Patterns**

+Vulnerable code patterns could be introduced by developers.
+This could be done by using a vulnerable library, or by writing vulnerable code. <br>
+To mitigate this, developers should read up on common mistakes/vulnerabilities, and use should be made of static code analysis tools such as Sonar. <br>

 ### Environmental

 **Natural Disaster**